-CYB-404 IT Network Security
+CYB-404 IT Network Security 4.5

 This course helps to explain the intricacies of the continually changing area of network security by studying the main issues involved in achieving a reasonable degree of resilience against attacks.
-Students are introduced to network level security mechanisms: Encryption of files and firewalls, etc. Prerequisite: None
+Students are introduced to network level security mechanisms: Encryption of files and firewalls, etc. Prerequisite: None evaluating the results.
+Prerequisite: None